JeffersonLab/clas12-qadb/README.md

     performed "as needed"
   * full dumps of the QADB are also possible, for browsing

-### Defect Bits
+# Table of Defect Bits

-N/F is defined as the electron yield N, normalized by the Faraday Cup charge F; the electron yield is for Forward Detector electrons with `status<0`, unless specified otherwise
+* N/F is defined as the electron yield N, normalized by the Faraday Cup charge F; the electron yield is for Forward Detector electrons with `status<0`, unless specified otherwise
   * The QA checks for outliers of N/F, along with several other miscellaneous criteria
   * The term "golden" means that a file has ***no*** defects

-#### Table of Defect Bits
+* The table below lists the defect bits
+  (Example: `defect=0b11000` has defects `SectorLoss` and `LowLiveTime`)

 | Bit | Name                   | Description |
 |-----|------------------------|-------------|